Things to Do in Worcester, New England’s Second Largest City

 - Visit Worcester’s famous diners; Miss Worcester, Parkway, Boulevard, Kenmore

-- Order an ice cream cone at Gibson’s Diary Farm
+- Order an ice cream cone at Gibson’s Dairy Farm

 - Shop in the oldest art store in the country, C.C.
 Lowell Art Supply Co.